*This post may contain affiliate links. Read more »

 Please do not freeze Soslu Patlıcan, as freezing will negatively affect its texture and overall quality.
 Enjoy it fresh or refrigerated within a few days for the best taste and texture.

-Soslu patlican (Turkish eggplant and tomato mezze)
+Soslu patlican (Turkish eggplant recipe)

 Ingredients